Multichannel television in Canada: Specialty channels

+The CRTC previously used multiple types of licences, but since November 2016 it has only used two standardized sets of licence terms: a discretionary service, and services that provide a national news or mainstream sports service (formerly known as a "category C" licence).
+Under the standardized conditions of licence for discretionary services, their only significant programming restriction are that they may not dedicate more than 10% of their programming per-month to "live professional sports" programming.

-All specialty channels were subject to "genre protection" rules which prevented them from directly competing against Category A services with a similar format.
-For example, to protect TSN, The Score (now Sportsnet 360) was specifically licensed to serve as a sports news service (instead of a mainstream, national sports network), and was limited in the amount of live programming it could air.
+All specialty channels were formerly subject to "genre protection" rules, which prohibited all specialty channels from directly competing against other services with a "Category A" licence.
+For example, to protect TSN, The Score (now Sportsnet 360) was specifically licensed to serve as a sports news service (instead of a mainstream, national sports network), and was therefore limited in the amount of live programming it could air.
 However, following inquiries into the matter, the CRTC announced in 2009 that it would begin to allow leeway in certain broader categories, such as news and sports.

 To prevent them from airing programming from outside their designated format, the CRTC employed a system of "program categories", specifying how much of a service's weekly programming could be devoted to specific genres and classes of programming.
-As part of "Let's Talk TV", an initiative to implement reforms of Canada's broadcasting industry, the CRTC announced in 2015 that it planned to phase out the genre protection rules and Category A licensing by 2017 for larger conglomerates, and 2018 for independent broadcasters.
+As part of "Let's Talk TV", an initiative to implement reforms of Canada's broadcasting industry, the CRTC announced in 2015 that it planned to phase out the genre protection rules, and "Category A" licensing (which carried must-offer status, and prohibited other specialty channels from directly competing with them) by 2017 for larger conglomerates, and 2018 for independent broadcasters.
 The CRTC cited new regulations on how television providers must package their services—including a mandate to offer "pick and pay" purchasing of individual channels by December 2016, and a future requirement for vertically-integrated providers to offer a service owned by a third-party for each co-owned service they offer; the Commission felt that these restrictions were "no longer needed to ensure programming diversity between services", as "[they] limited programming services to offering certain types of programming and precluded other services from offering that programming."

-Under the standardized conditions of license for discretionary services introduced by the CRTC in November 2016, the only significant restriction is that channels not licensed as sports channels may not dedicate more than 10% of programming per-month to "live professional sports" programming.